postmannen/steward/README.md

 requestTimeout
 // The retries of the new message created via a request event. requestRetries
-// Timeout for long a process should be allowed to operate methodTimeout
+// Timeout for how long a process should be allowed to operate methodTimeout
 ```